henryoman/pump-kit/README.md

 ## Disclaimer

 This SDK is community-built and not officially affiliated with Pump.fun.
 Use at your own risk.
-Always test on devnet first.
+Always supply your own RPC endpoint and validate flows in a staging environment before executing on mainnet.